vctandrade/flask-digest/README.rst

 All the steps regarding the ``Stomach`` object are done with the use of three decorator methods, similar to the ones used by Flask.
-Those are exemplified bellow, where ``myRealm`` is a string of your choosing, used to describe and identify your server in a unique fashion:
+Those are exemplified bellow, where ``realm`` is a string of your choosing, used to describe and identify your server in a unique fashion:

 .. code-block:: python